🎒 𝐈 𝐊𝐍𝐄𝐖 𝐈𝐍 𝐄𝐋𝐄𝐌𝐄𝐍𝐓𝐀𝐑𝐘 𝐒𝐂𝐇𝐎𝐎𝐋!!! 🎒

 Because you’ve never been sexually attracted to someone of the same sex?
 It’s the same with me, only I’ve never been sexually attracted to the opposite sex. 👍

 So, I’ve known for a long time.
-And while I’ve been on a journey of personal growth the past few years my sexuality has really taken a backseat as I developed more parts of my identity.
-I’ve rarely participated in the LGBT community for a very long time. 👤
+And since I’ve been on a journey of personal growth for so long my sexuality has taken a huge backseat as I developed more parts of my identity.
+I haven’t participated in the LGBT community in a very long time, nor do I intend to either with the ideological shifts they’ve made the past decade. 👤

 Before, my sexuality used to be a HUGE part of my identity.
-Now it’s but a tiny fragment and focus in my life. 🔹
+Now it’s but a tiny fragment and focus in my life.
+Rather than being a “gay male“, I’m now “a human being…who also happens to be gay“. 😃

-Before, I use to seek out a significant other because I believed being in a relationship would validate me and give me happiness.
-But now I realize my happiness starts and ends with me and having a significant other is about sharing my cup with another, not getting mine filled up. ☕
+Before, I use to seek out a significant other because I thought being in a relationship would validate me and give me happiness.
+But today I realize my happiness starts and ends with me, and having a significant other is about sharing my cup with another, not getting mine filled up. ☕

 𝐒𝐨 𝐈 𝐬𝐡𝐚𝐫𝐞 𝐭𝐡𝐢𝐬 𝐰𝐢𝐭𝐡 𝐚𝐥𝐥 𝐨𝐟 𝐲𝐨𝐮 𝐧𝐨𝐰 𝐧𝐨𝐭 𝐟𝐨𝐫 𝐦𝐞, 𝐛𝐮𝐭 𝐟𝐨𝐫 𝐭𝐡𝐨𝐬𝐞 𝐰𝐡𝐨 𝐧𝐞𝐞𝐝 𝐭𝐨 𝐡𝐞𝐚𝐫 𝐭𝐡𝐢𝐬. 🌎